We may get commissions for purchases made through links in this post.

 Why you shouldn’t allow your cat to dart outside

 Some owners choose to allow their cats to get outside.
 Hopefully, that’s to a sheltered enclosure or a fenced-in backyard, or to another setting where Kitty is protected from danger.
-You can read more about the dilemma of letting your cat outside here.

 When that’s the case, the cat usually has a cat flap or cat door through which he can come and go at will.

 More and more owners choose to keep their cat indoors only.
 The advantages are clear and include protecting the cat from –

 - Malicious humans

 Unfortunately, your cat may not understand why staying indoors is so important.
 He may keep trying to get outside by darting for the door as soon as it opens.

 A cat who’s not used to being outside is at greater risk to be hurt.
 That cat doesn’t even know where to run to if a dog comes after him or if he meets a hostile neighborhood feral cat.
 Frightened and confused, he can easily run right into traffic.

 Clearly, you do need to prevent your indoor-only cat from escaping through the door.
 So, let’s talk about how to achieve just that.

 We’ll start with how to train a cat to stay away from the door when it opens, but do keep reading beyond that, too.
 The part that follows – how to adjust your cat’s environment to lessen the need to explore outside – is equally important.

 How to train your cat not to run out the door